 Make adjustments to your Ad Copy

-A good PPC copy is a good way for lead generation and conversions.
+Great PPC copy is important for lead generation and conversions.
 Since our goal is lead generation which mostly happens on the landing page, adjusting your ad copy may seem like lots of work.
 However, if people are not clicking on your ad, they can’t be converted into leads.

 Perry Marshall, author of “The Ultimate Guide to AdWords”, recommends that ad copy should highlight benefits because consumers want to solve problems, and not buy a product or service.